facebook/openzl/doc/mkdocs/doc/sddl/variables-expressions.md

 *Chapter 8 - Computing derived values*

 SDDL allows computing derived values during parsing using variables and expressions.
 This chapter covers the `var` statement, expression syntax, standard functions, and how these features interact with instant-parse.
+Need a concrete spec that leans on these tools?
+Jump to the [coverage map entry for derived values](real-formats.md#coverage-var).

 ---